-The book reads as if from the pen of a novelist, taking us into the personal lives and imagined thought processes of the many fascinating Jewish geniuses in the arts, music, science and politics during the period of 1857-1947.
+The book is read from the pen of a novelist, taking us into the personal lives and imagined thought processes of the many fascinating Jewish geniuses in the arts, music, science and politics from 1857 through 1947.

 I found the stories and characters of the last chapters – from 1905 – even more astounding than the first several chapters, as these later chapters are centred on personalities caught up in the recent history of our times.